KaidenCoder/Django-Ecommerce-Cushion/README.md

 ## INSTALL REQUIREMENTS

-   Make sure you install all the requirements before running ther server For example:
+   Make sure you install all the requirements before running ther server.
+   For example:
    - pip install stripe